HarvardMapCollection/harvardmapcollection.github.io/index.md

 ## Services

-[Services](https://library.harvard.edu/libraries/harvard-map-collection) - Whether its one-on-one project support, help finding data, or image scans of our paper collection, find how to access services.
+[Services](https://library.harvard.edu/libraries/harvard-map-collection) - Whether its one-on-one project support, help finding data, or image scans of our paper collection, find access to our services.

 ## Projects